ClementNerma/NightOS/docs/specs/signals.md

 Else, it interrupts the process again and proceeds to treat the first signal on the queue after removing it.

+On a technical level, signals use interrupts, meaning the process' current tasks are instantly interrupted to let it handle the signal without delay.

 ## List of signals

 You can find below the exhaustive list of signals.